Our Whisky

 We will make Stannergill Whisky in traditional copper pot stills.
 It will be aged in American casks used previously to mature Bourbon-whiskey and European casks first used for maturing Sherry.

 Brand new casks over-power the subtle flavours of Scotch Whisky, so it is preferable to use “seasoned” casks that have held other types of alcohol.
 All whisky casks are oak, as this wood is breathable, flexible, and porous.
 The layers of oak give different flavours to the whisky over time.
 The better the wood, the better the flavour.
 As a small craft whisky distillery, we will choose our casks carefully to ensure the best flavour experience for our customers.
-American oak casks will give vanilla notes to Stannergill Whisky, while the difference in the grain of European oak will add notes of candied fruit, sweet raisin, and spice.
+American oak casks will give vanilla notes to Stannergill Whisky, while the difference in the grain of European oak will add notes of dried fruit (raisins) and hints of chocolate and figs.

 Legend has it that the benefit of cask maturation was accidentally discovered during the days of illicit distilling.
 One insignificant cask left forgotten led to shape the rich flavoursome spirit that we know today, meaning that new make spirit must be matured for at least 3-years and 1 day to legally be classified as Scotch Whisky.
 Stannergill Whisky will only be taken out of the cask when Martin our Master Distiller thinks it tastes perfect.